-The EMG lab at Massachusetts General Hospital is staffed by board certified Electromyographers, physicians specializing in the diagnosis and testing of diseases of the peripheral nervous system.
-This laboratory is a tertiary referral lab for many of the neurologists, neurosurgeons, internists and orthopedists in New England.
+The EMG lab at Massachusetts General Hospital is staffed by board certified electromyographers, physicians specializing in the diagnosis and testing of diseases of the peripheral nervous system.
+This laboratory is a tertiary referral lab for many neurologists, neurosurgeons, internists and orthopaedists in New England.

 What to Expect During Your EMG Test